DwainSnickles/AutoUpdater.NET.XML-Creator-master/README.md

 # AutoUpdater.NET XML Creator
 This app is a component that creates custom xml file for Autoupdater.net.

+Updated 3/6/2023 Making the following 7 canges plus many little bugs and or improvements

+1)	Added button to find version by selection the new exe file.
+2)	Added button to auto create the Algorithm for all supported types.
+3)	Re imagined the different Update types now used radio buttons to select update type.
+4)	Added the Option <args> tag to xml
+5)	The first 2 screens will not forward without being completed as they are required as minimum.
+6)	Added icons to butttons.
+7)	Added a exit button.

 Includes all tags optional.

 At a minimum you need the first 2 tags